rediacc/www/src/content/docs/en/cli/api-reference/auth.md

 #### Business Rules

 - Requires active authentication token to display status
-- Shows current user email, company, and assigned teams
+- Shows current user email, organization, and assigned teams
 - Displays token creation time and expiration status
 - Lists all permission groups assigned to the user
 - Shows whether TFA is enabled for the account